johno/pixyll/_posts/2022-08-20-sole_proprietorship_vs_llc_pros_and_cons.md

 ---
 layout: post
-title: Sole Proprietorship vs LLC (Pros and Cons)
+title: Sole Proprietorship vs LLC: Pros and Cons
 date: 2022-08-20
 summary: A complete comparison of the various pros and cons of both Sole Proprietorships and Limited Liability Companies.
 permalink: /sole-proprietorship-vs-llc/pros-and-cons/